morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/message-box.md

 1. &nbsp; &nbsp; One that displays just text.
 This is displayed at the bottom of the screen and will go away in a small amount of time.
 2. &nbsp; &nbsp; One that displays buttons the player can choose.
 This box stops time and displays itself in the center of the screen until the player chooses an option.

-Variable names can also be passed into the MessageBox command.
+[[declaring-variables|Variable]]] names can also be passed into the MessageBox command.
 These are displayed in the order they are used as parameters.
 The message must say _how_ the variable is to be displayed.

 | **Notation** | **Variable type** |
 | ------------ | ----------------- |